-In order for a side hustle to flourish, it must require minimal effort (considering you likely already have a 9-to-5 to attend to).
+In order for a side hustle to flourish, it can't require too much effort (considering you likely already have a nine-to-five to attend to).
 Reselling clothes you no longer wear fulfills that requirement, mainly because it costs zero money to get started.
-What's more, there are dozens of apps and websites available to streamline that process (I've personally used Poshmark and eBay).
-But if you've tinkered with any of these, you've most likely noticed how difficult it is to make a sale—I can't even tell you how many hours I spent photographing and listing items, only to end up hauling them to Goodwill after giving up.
+What's more, there are dozens of apps and websites available to streamline that process (like Poshmark and eBay).
+But if you've tinkered with any of these, you've most likely noticed how difficult it is to make a sale—we've spent hours photographing and listing items, only to end up hauling them to Goodwill after giving up.

 Additionally, the report identified the most popular brands in each state, helping sellers to recalibrate their sales strategy accordingly.
-Find out which brand goes for top dollar in your state below…
+Find out which brand was most popular in your state below.

 The brand we're spotting the most?
 Women's clothing retailer Maurices is popular up north, and carries sizes two to 24.
 Coming in second, women's fashion and accessories retailer Cato is popular in the south, carrying sizes two to 28.

 More than half of American women age 18 to 65 wear a size 14 or higher, according to CNN, helping to explain the popularity of these two brands.
 Their inclusive sizing ensures that almost no potential shopper is excluded from being able to spend their hard-earned cash in these stores.

 Hopefully you now have a better sense of which brands to buy, knowing that you may want to sell the clothing items you've purchased eventually.